Air Scouts (The Scout Association): Royal Air Force Recognition

 As of 2019 there are 65 Air Scout Groups in the United Kingdom of which up to 60 can be officially recognised by the Royal Air Force.
 The scheme, which is administered jointly by headquarters of the Scout Association at Gilwell Park and Headquarters, Air Cadets at RAF Cranwell, requires sections or groups to pass an inspection to meet the appropriate standard.
 Upon passing this standard, the group or section are issued with a certificate of recognition by the Commandant Air Cadets.

-Being recognised is deemed a high honour by the movement as they have been externally recognised as delivering a consistently exciting and fulfilling programme.
-Air Scouts that are part of a recognised group are entitled to wear a special insignia, a RAF roundel with a Scout fleur-de-lis in the centre, visit and camp at RAF stations, have air experience flights in service aircraft, attend Air Training Corps units to receive instructions and lectures, use ATC equipment and borrow RAF equipment temporarily to train Air Scouts.
+Air Scouts that are part of a recognised group are entitled to wear a special insignia, an RAF roundel with a Scout fleur-de-lis in the centre, visit and camp at RAF stations, have air experience flights in service aircraft, attend Air Training Corps units to receive instructions and lectures, use ATC equipment and borrow RAF equipment temporarily to train Air Scouts.

 Visual identity

 Uniform

 The uniform for Air Scout troops is a modified version of the Scout uniform.
 Members of a Beaver Scout colony or Cub Scout pack in an Air Scout Group do not wear a special uniform and instead wear the uniform common to all members of the section.

 The uniform for Air Scouts consists of a light blue long sleeve shirt or blouse, smart navy blue trousers or skirt, a leather scout belt and buckle, Scout Group scarf and a beret with an Air Scout badge sewn on.
 Groups may optionally also choose to adopt navy blue shorts, activity trousers or outer jacket, grey fleece.
 A navy blue sweatshirt and baseball cap are optionally available for activity wear.
 The uniform for leaders in a Sea Scout group is identical however leaders have the option of a navy blue tie as a formal option for their uniform.
 For Air Scouts and leaders they also wear an identifying badge on their uniform above the left chest to help identify them as Air Scouts, as the shirt is the same colour as those used for Sea Scouts.